NathanHarrington/NathanHarrington.github.io/content/pages/wasatch_work_log_timeline.md

 save_as: pages/wasatch_work_log_timeline.html
 status: hidden

+2016-11-02 07:15 second set of ME prep, setup and ME interview.
+Staff meetings.
+Setup and integration of full build on minimal system with appveyor and matching virtualbox win10 development environment with svg support.
+Established baseline procedures for new system development all the way through svg inclusion, qt designer cross platform development, and completed applications with included libraries.

+    841a280 with svg and uifile from windows designer ...
+    76c686a corrected travis, add appveyor
+    54e4e06 travis update
+    0b7f47e updated environment in readme
+    ...
+    65ef3dd rebuild instruction and uic rcc in conda

+2016-11-02 18:47

 2016-11-01 07:06 prep, setup and review of ME interview.
 Detailed evaluation and environment match of svg-utilization in python setup for windows and linux cross platform variations.
 Evaluated back through